-Scholastic – “The publisher has a highly-evolved line of child-friendly reference books, cutting-edge e-books, and a well of supporting material.” – Hands Across the Sea, read what else this non-profit and former Wadadli Pen patron says about this publisher and follow their link to the publisher site.
+Scholastic – “The publisher has a highly-evolved line of child-friendly reference books, cutting-edge e-books, and a well of supporting material.” – Hands Across the Sea

-She Press – This is a US based sort of hybrid publisher.
-Read about what they do and how they do it here.
+She Writes Press – This is a US based sort of hybrid between traditional and self publishing.

 Soho – consists of the Soho Teen, Soho Crime, and Soho Press imprints (the latter dealing with literary fiction).
 See their submission guidelines here.